-I usually eat my fried green tomatoes as a snack, served with any kind of mayo-based dipping sauce like tarter sauce or shrimp sauce.
+I usually eat my fried green tomatoes as a snack, served with any kind of mayo-based dipping sauce like tartar sauce or shrimp sauce.
 Some people serve it as appetizers but it’s really the best when it’s piping hot.
-Growing up we had it as an occasional side dish with fish or chicken.
+Growing up we had it as an occasional side dish with fish and grits.

 - Use medium-size tomatoes.
 They are just easier to eat as opposed to eating huge slices.

 - Cut tomato slices about 1/4 inch thick.
 This will allow them to cook beautifully and you’ll have the perfect crust-tomato ratio

 - Make sure your oil is hot BEFORE frying each batch (about 360 degrees) I always do a test with a bread crumb.
 Nothing worse than an oil-logged fried green tomato.
 We don’t want oil getting inside the coating and onto the tomato (hello sogginess) so it’s really important that it begins to cook as soon as it touches that oil.